quanmcpc-blogsite/quanmcpc-blogsite.github.io/article/blog-1.md

 > "`I don't want to learn HTML, but I also don't want watermark on my website!`" - Some guy

-Well then, there's another way, Which is to use an HTML generator!
-You'll have an easy to use interface (sometime drag and drop, sometime like an word processor) but you'll able to turn it into an HTML document which then you can load to the storage that your hosting service provider.
+Well then, there's another way, which is to use an HTML generator!
+You'll have an easy-to-use interface (sometime drag and drop, sometime like a word processor) but you'll able to turn it into an HTML document which then you can load to the storage that your hosting service provider.

 ### IV.
 That's it